AksheenGal/react-tool-boiler-plate/README.md

 Review package.json file, used react-redux, react-routing-dom, react-toolkit, styled component, axios, antd in the project

 # Used open web APIs for API call.

+# react-chart

+This project also include react-chart library.